Braising the beans lends them a beautiful texture without sacrificing any of their gorgeous color!

-¼ cup milk
+¼ cup chopped fresh dill

 Here are a few recipe ideas for the week: